FantasyCon is dedicated to providing a safe and comfortable convention experience for everyone.

 In some cases you may find the harassment stops if you clearly say ‘no’ or ‘please leave me alone’, or simply walk away.
 We would appreciate it if a volunteer was still informed to help us identify any repeat offenders.

-If you continue to be harassed or notice someone else being harassed, please contact a convention volunteer immediately.
+If you continue to be harassed or notice someone else being harassed, please contact a Redcloak immediately.
 The volunteers will help participants contact venue security or law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe during the con.
 The first convention volunteer or organiser you report to will take whatever steps they can to assist you in feeling safe, and will put you in contact with or bring you to an appropriate senior staff member.
 We value your attendance.

 You do not have to give us details of the harassment, and can choose whether or not to take a formal report.
 If you wish to report, we will take details of the harassment and work with you to respond to the issue in a way that assists you in feeling safe and maintains the safety of the wider convention environment, as well as enforcing our anti-harassment policy.
 If you report a serious criminal matter, please be aware that we may be obliged to contact the police.
 We would however take into account any concerns you may have around involving them.

 If you would like to discuss the harassment without making a report, we will help you meet with the designated on-call senior staff member.
 Please bear in mind that this is for informal emotional support only; our volunteers don’t have counselling training, and we can’t promise confidentiality.
 You can access this service by contacting any convention volunteer.

 Our convention volunteers are called Redcloaks, and can be easily identified by their red hi-vis vests or red, branded tops.
 Any one of them can be your first point of contact.
 The volunteer may need to involve a more senior staff member to assist with your issue.